Shadow-Master07/morse_code/README.md

   - when the last node is popped, assign the pointer head/temp to NULL
 - as for the morse code to character creation it is easy
   - traverse the morse code and move to the appropriate character direction, morse->dash or morse->dot and at the final postion, print the character
+- Add parameter passing options for make this a tool for linux specifically